TransMac

 space even if there is room.

-Problem: Windows drag/drop interface copies files to a temporary
+Cause: Windows drag/drop interface copies files to a temporary

 folder on the boot drive before moving to the destination disk.